 Completed a 30-day project to Minimalism

 A month ago, after finishing my conference presentation, I initiated a 30-day project to become a minimalist, using a printable guide created by Sadia (Pick Up Limes).
-I wanted to tidy up not just my desk, drawers, and house stuff, but also everything, my chapters, and myself!

 The most difficult part was my drawers.
 They were crammed with research papers, notebooks, and loads of stationery.
 They were really messy, or even hopeless.
 This was something I would like to improve because these are an integral part of my home office.

 It would probably be important to go back to some basic questions, such as: what sort of home office environment would I like to be in?